Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 - Always use plain simple English, no technical terminology or codenames.

-Together you get a window into Intercom’s culture, being super focused on the problem to solve, empowering teams to come up with the solutions, and creating a sense of urgency to keep things moving.
+Together you get a window into Intercom’s culture.
+Components include being super focused on the problem to solve, empowering teams to come up with the solutions, and creating a sense of urgency to keep things moving.

 Get Product Hunt’s PRD template here: [Google Doc]